jackkellerk/nhi/Backend/API.md

 Body Information: { "name": STRING, "thumbnail": STRING, "width": FLOAT, "height": FLOAT}

 Return Value: number of rows updated

+Extra: Only users with a user_project relationship are allowed to make changes to the project

+### Delete Project
+URL: /p/:pid (pid = project id)

+Request Type: DELETE

+Header Information: {"uid": INT, "session_key": STRING}

+Body Information: None

+Return Value: number of rows deleted

+Extra: Since there are many items associated with projects all of these elements are deleted as well including windows and user_project relationships.
+Only users with a user_project relationship can delete projects.

 ## Window:
 ## User: